Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 22. ### Question22
-What are two differences between Unit Tests and integration tests?
+What are two differences between Unit Tests and Integration Tests?

 - [x] A Unit Test isolates a specific system behavior.
-- [x] An integration test usually focuses on the integration of two or more units.
+- [x] An Integration Test usually focuses on the integration of two or more units.
 - [ ] A Unit Test is automated.
-- [ ] An integration test runs overnight.
+- [ ] An Integration Test runs overnight.
 - [ ] A Unit Test only runs on a Developer's workstation.

 _[⬆ Back to Top](#table-of-contents)_